 Browerville is a tiny city located in the state of Minnesota.
 With a population of 829 people and just one neighborhood, Browerville is the 412th largest community in Minnesota.
-Browerville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Browerville was built prior to World War II, making it one of the older and more historic cities in the country.

 Browerville is a blue-collar town, with 52.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Browerville is a city of transportation and shipping workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Browerville who work in teaching (9.47%), office and administrative support (6.31%), and food service (5.34%).

-The education level of Browerville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.79% of adults 25 and older in Browerville have a college degree.
+The percentage of adults in Browerville who are college-educated is close to the national average for all communities of 21.84%: 19.79% of the adults in Browerville have a bachelor's degree or advanced degree.

 The per capita income in Browerville in 2022 was $26,432, which is low income relative to Minnesota and the nation.
 This equates to an annual income of $105,728 for a family of four.
 However, Browerville contains both very wealthy and poor people as well.